natan-dot-com/Terraguide-Discord-Bot/README.md

 The bot's main instance is already hosted 24/7 and can be added to any Discord server with [this](PLACEHOLDER) invite link.

 Everything that the bot uses to work can be found here.
-The main bot token was obviously taken away to prevent further problems with the main bot instance.
-If you wish the bot to host in your personal machine for any reason, take a look inside ``package/bot_config.py``.
+The main bot token was obviously taken away to prevent further problems with the main bot instance (and the old token was refreshed of course).
+If you wish to host the bot in your personal machine for any reason, take a look inside ``package/bot_config.py``.

 ## 5. General Overview
 The entire list of possible commands and flags can be shown with ``t.help``.
 Some of them can be pointed here, such as: